keven-pinto/tfassessment/Readme.md

 - `make plan` - Perform a Terraform plan to see what infrastructure would be created if you were to run make apply
 - `make apply` - Perform a Terraform apply to deploy your infrastructure
 - `make destroy` - Perform a Terraform destroy to tear down your deployed infrastructure

+Note : Please do not run terraform plan or terraform apply directly as this will fail due to the vars not being present